Ashavsky/AshavskyRepo/README.md

 Clear Channel Ashavsky Repo
 ===================

-This is the repo for ongoing Clear Channel development and is propery of Clear Channel/Katz Media and cannot be used without proper authorization.
+This is the repo for ongoing Clear Channel development and is property of Clear Channel/Katz Media and cannot be used without proper authorization.

 Contact: